positive-js/prettier-config/README.md

 2. In your project create .prettierrc.js with line:
 `module.exports = require('@ptsecurity/prettier-config');`

-# Optionally
+## Usage with tslint

+Better if prettier and tslint handles different files especcially if there are custom rules.

+## Optional using (as git hook)

+**This may not work as expected in Webstorm.**

 1. `npm install --save-dev husky lint-staged`

-2. Add lines to your package.json
+2. Add lines to your package.json, select type of files for formatting.
+As example:
 ```
     "scripts": {
         "precommit": "lint-staged"